-- Shift into a higher gear when conditions allow (incline, road situation, etc.). - Release throttle while simultaneously pulling the clutch lever, shift into the next gear, release the clutch lever, and open the throttle.
+- Shift into a higher gear when conditions allow (incline, road situation, etc.). - Release the throttle while simultaneously pulling the clutch lever, shift into the next gear, release the clutch lever, and open the throttle.

 The gear positions can be seen in the figure.
 The neutral or idle position is between the first and second gears.
-First gear is used for starting off and for steep inclines.
+First gear is used for starting off or for steep inclines.

-After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is /4 open.
-This will barely

-- reduce the speed, but fuel consumption will be considerably lower. - Accelerate only up to a speed suitable for the road surface and weather conditions.
-Particularly in bends, do not shift, and accelerate very carefully. - Brake if necessary and close the throttle at the same time in order to shift down. - Pull clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - If the engine stalls (e.g. at a crossroads), just pull the clutch lever and press the electric starter button.
-The transmission must not be shifted into neutral. - Switch off the engine if you are likely to be running at idle speed or stationary for a long time. - Avoid frequent and lengthy slipping of the clutch.
+- After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is 3/4 open.
+This will barely reduce the speed, but fuel consumption will be considerably lower. - Accelerate only up to a speed suitable for the road surface and weather conditions.
+Particularly in bends, do not shift, and accelerate very carefully. - Brake if necessary and close the throttle at the same time in order to shift down. - Pull clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - If the engine stalls (e.g. at an intersection), just pull the clutch lever and press the start button.
+The transmission must not be shifted into neutral.

+- Switch off the engine if you are likely to be running at idle speed or stationary for a long time. - Avoid frequent and lengthy slipping of the clutch.
 This causes the engine oil, engine and cooling system to heat up. - Ride at a low engine speed instead of at a high engine speed with a slipping clutch. - If the oil pressure warning lamp ⊕ lights up, stop immediately, taking care not to endanger yourself or other road users in the process, and switch off the engine.
-Contact an authorized KTM workshop. - If the malfunction indicator lamp

-B lights up during a trip, please contact an authorized KTM workshop as soon as possible.

-Quickshifter + allows you to shift up in the speed range shown without pulling the clutch lever.
+Contact an authorized KTM workshop. - If the malfunction indicator lamp (s) lights up during a trip, please contact an authorized KTM workshop as soon as possible. - Quickshifter + allows you to shift up in the speed range shown without pulling the clutch lever.

 Minimum speed before gear change

 First gear to second gear 30 km/h (18.6 mph)

 Second gear to third gear 40 km/h (24.9 mph)

-Third gear to fourth gear 50 km/h (31.1 mph)
+Third gear to fourth gear 45 km/h (28 mph)

-Fourth gear to fifth gear 55 km/h (34.2 mph)
+Fourth gear to fifth gear 50 km/h (31.1 mph)

-Fifth gear to sixth gear 60 km/h (37.3 mph)
+Fifth gear to sixth gear 55 km/h (34.2 mph)